quincy-rs/quincy/README.md

 The resulting binaries can be found in the `target/debug` and `target/release` directories.

 ### Requirements
 A C compiler (Clang or GCC) is required for building due to depending on the `aws-lc-rs` cryptography module.

 For more information, see [aws-lc-rs build instructions](https://github.com/aws/aws-lc-rs/blob/main/aws-lc-rs/README.md#Build).

 ### Build features
 - `jemalloc`: Uses the jemalloc memory allocator on UNIX systems for improved performance [default: **disabled**]
+- `offload`: Enables GSO/GRO offload optimization for TUN interfaces on Linux [default: **enabled**]

 ## Usage
 Quincy is split into 3 binaries: